lab-cosmo/chemiscope/paper/paper.md

 ```

 For web applications built with Streamlit, the Chemiscope component renders a viewer
-from an in-memory dataset and propagates user interactions (e.g., selection and settings
+from an in-memory dataset and propagates user interactions (e.g. selection and settings
 changes) back to Python, coupling to other Streamlit widgets.
 For reproducible
 documentation, Chemiscope includes a Sphinx extension that embeds interactive viewers
 alongside narrative text and executable examples [@sphinx].